-Oak, selected for tone, grain, and permanence.
+Solid oak, chosen for tone, grain, and longevity.

 Close-up of selected oak boards showing tone variation, grain, and natural texture